ni/nimble/packages/nimble-components/src/accordion/specs/IxD.md

 #### Error State

-If a component in a panel is in an error state, the error state is visually indicated on the associated header button when closed (and may also be visually indicated when open).
+If a component in a panel is in an error state, the error state is visually indicated on the associated header button when both opened and closed.

 ![ ](spec-images/accordion-14.png)